ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/030-minimum-reactive.md

 ```

 If you are used to developing with Single File Components (SFC), this may look a little unfamiliar.
-This is a developer interface that defines state in the setup option and returns a render function.
+This is a developer interface that uses the `setup` option to hold state and return a render function.
 In fact, Vue.js has such notation.

 https://vuejs.org/api/composition-api-setup.html#usage-with-render-functions

-We define the state using the reactive function and implement the increment function that modifies it, and bind it to the click event of the button.
+We define the state with the `reactive` function, implement a function called `increment` that modifies it, and bind it to the click event of the button.
 To summarize what we want to do:

-- Execute the setup function to obtain the function for getting the vnode from the return value
+- Execute the `setup` function to obtain a function for obtaining the vnode from the return value
-- Make the object passed to the reactive function reactive
+- Make the object passed to the `reactive` function reactive
 - When the button is clicked, the state is updated
-- Track the state update, re-execute the render function, and redraw the screen
+- Track the state updates, re-execute the render function, and redraw the screen

 ## What is the reactivity system?

 Now, let's review what reactivity is.
 Let's refer to the official documentation.

-> A reactive object is a JavaScript Proxy that behaves like a normal object, with the difference that Vue can track property access and changes on reactive objects.
+> Reactive objects are JavaScript proxies that behave like normal objects.
+The difference is that Vue can track property access and changes on reactive objects.

 [Source](https://v3.vuejs.org/guide/reactivity-fundamentals.html)